How is GST reported and paid on the purchase of taxable Real Property?

 If you are unaware of this self-assessment obligation and pay the GST to the supplier in error, you are still obligated to self-assess in the manner stated above resulting in zero cash flow for the ITC’s.
 It is up to you to recover the GST from the supplier.

-If you have any questions about reporting and remitting GST on commercial purchases of Real Property, please get in touch.
+If you have any questions about reporting and remitting GST on commercial purchases of Real Property, please reach out to us.